AC Size Calculator

 How many BTUs per square foot?

-The industry rule of thumb for whole-home AC sizing is 20 BTU per square foot in a moderate climate.
-A 1,500 sq ft home needs roughly 30,000 BTU/hr — a 2.5-ton system.
-This calculator starts from that baseline and adjusts for climate and unusual building conditions.
+The whole-home rule of thumb is 20 BTU per square foot in a moderate climate, which puts a 1,500 sq ft home around 30,000 BTU/hr and into 2.5-ton territory.

 One ton of cooling equals 12,000 BTU/hr.
-The unit comes from the era of ice cooling: one ton of ice melting over 24 hours removes exactly that much heat.
-Contractors quote AC size in tons; equipment spec sheets list both.
+The name is literal: a ton of ice melting over 24 hours removes exactly that much heat.
+Contractors quote in tons, spec sheets list both.

 Why climate zone matters